endless-sky/endless-sky-wiki/Home.md

 Welcome to the Endless Sky wiki!
 Whether you're just looking for more information on how to play the game, or whether you're hoping to help to modify and expand the game's universe by contributing your own stories and artwork, the links below should help you get started.
+There are additional links in the sidebar on the right.

 ### Playing Endless Sky